nischays445/PythonGrades/README.md

      ```

 2. **Run tests (optional):**
-   - If you want to run the test file to ensure everything is working correctly, use pytest:
+   - To run the test file and ensure everything is working correctly, use:
      ```bash
      pytest test_python_grades.py
      ```

-Make sure to replace `path/to/your/repository` and `your-username/your-repository` with the actual path and repository details.
-Adjust the file names as needed.
+Make sure to adjust the file names and paths as needed.
+If there are any specific dependencies or setup instructions unique to your project, include those details as well.